youssefnaderr/garbageclassification/README.md

 Transfer learning, a technique involving fine-tuning an already trained CNN model, was leveraged to refine the model's performance.
 Remarkably, this approach led to achieving an impressive accuracy rate of 99%.

-Moving forward, the next phase involves deploying the model onto a Raspberry Pi module equipped with hardware capable of executing trash sorting based on the model's classification output.
-This deployment will enable real-world application and automation of trash sorting processes.
+Moving forward, the model was deployed on a raspberry pi and used its camera as the input for the model.